gbrammer/eazy-py/docs/eazy/install.rst

 .. code:: bash

-    cd /usr/local/share/python # or some other location, even /tmp/
+    cd /usr/local/share/python # or some other location
     # Fetch the old C-code repo to get the templates, priors, etc.
     git clone https://github.com/gbrammer/eazy-photoz.git